appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 <div class="portrait">

 ![Extracting Documentation](./_img/extract-documentation-extracting.svg)
-TODO image of crawl -> extract -> add metadata w/ extract highlighted.
+TODO square image of crawl -> extract -> add metadata w/ extract highlighted.

 Hyaline can be configured to extract documentation differently based on the type of documentation encountered.
 Hyaline supports a number of different extractors, each with their own capabilities and configuration.